Picture of the author

 And the Chabad couple in Birobidjhan, located on the Trans-Siberian Railway, near the China-Russia border, where Stalin wanted to exile three million Russian Jews, opened a Glat kosher restaurant there.

-Visiting Russia last summer, Russia’s Chief Rabbi, Berel Lazar, pointed to a massive Jewish school he built in Moscow stretching over a full block.
+Visiting Russia a number of years ago, Russia’s Chief Rabbi, Berel Lazar, pointed to a massive Jewish school he built in Moscow stretching over a full block.
 “Right across from here were some of the main offices of the KGB, where the orders to decimate Judaism came from,” he said.

 I then entered, two streets over, the Marina Rashtze synagogue in Moscow, a massive and beautiful 8-story structure.
 Hundreds of Jews were praying and studying Torah.